 Configuring signing profiles

 Use a signing profile to set these options for code signing.
-(See Policy profiles for general information about managing profiles.)
+(See Managing and using policy profiles for general information about managing profiles.)

 Click Apps, then Android or iOS, then the app you want to secure.
 The App details screen appears.